 Experiencing some tragedies in its time, the tunnel is rumoured by many locals to experience paranormal activity.
 Ghost tours frequented the location in the past to witness firsthand the cold and eerie surroundings inside the tunnel, however due to deterioration it’s now dangerous for visitors to walk through.

-Access to the Mushroom Tunnel is free and available on weekdays (closed public holidays).
+Access to the Mushroom Tunnel is free and available on weekdays from 8am - 2pm (closed weekends & public holidays).
 The tunnel can only be viewed from the outside to ensure visitors safety.

 Access inside the tunnel is currently unavailable but the tunnel can be viewed externally until further notice.